-Describing their structure the architects said: 'The Pavilion is floating aluminium, drifting freely between the trees like smoke.
+Describing their structure the architects, Kazuyo Sejima and Ryue Nishizawa, said: 'The Pavilion is floating aluminium, drifting freely between the trees like smoke.
 Its appearance changes according to the weather, allowing it to melt into the surroundings.
 It works as a field of activity with no walls, allowing uninterrupted view across the park and encouraging access from all sides.'

-Sejima and Nishizawa have created a stunning Pavilion that resembles a reflective cloud or a floating pool of water, sitting atop a series of delicate columns.
-The metal roof structure varies in height, wrapping itself around the trees in the park, reaching up towards the sky and sweeping down almost to the ground in various places.
-Open and ephemeral in structure, its reflective materials make it sit seamlessly within the natural environment, reflecting both the park and sky around it.
+Sejima and Nishizawa created a stunning Pavilion that resembled a reflective cloud or a floating pool of water, sitting atop a series of delicate columns.
+The metal roof structure varied in height, wrapping itself around the trees in the park, reaching up towards the sky and sweeping down almost to the ground in various places.
+Open and ephemeral in structure, its reflective materials made it sit seamlessly within the natural environment, reflecting both the park and sky around it.

 There is no budget for the Serpentine Gallery Pavilion commission.
 It is paid for by sponsorship, sponsorship help-in-kind, and the sale of the finished structure through Knight Frank, which does not cover more than 40% of its cost.
 The Serpentine Gallery collaborates with a range of companies and individuals whose support makes it possible to realise the Pavilion.